nickleus-j/FutureValue/README.md

 That ends building the Angular project.

+## More notes on the Presentation projects
+They do not reference the other dlls/csproj.
+What is important for these projects to show data is the right base URL address.
+The intention of not referenceing the dlls is to attempt to present all the data via API calls.

 ## About the Test projects
+* The test projects are made with xUnit.
+* The Domain has a test project to test the projections of future values.
+* The EfImplementation uses in memory database to generate test data.
-The test projects are made with xUnit.
-The Domain has a test project to test the projections of future values.
-The Mvc also has a test project where Selinium web driver is used to check the contents of the site generated.
+* The Mvc also has a test project where Selinium web driver is used to check the contents of the site generated.